 important causes at home.

-Thanksgiving and Christmas plans are still up in the air around here because the more family members you include, the more complicated the timing of Covid tests and quarantining gets.
-Right now, it’s looking like it might be a cozy holiday with the 3 of us in a rented cabin in upstate New York - and lots of Zoom calls with all the grandparents, aunts, and uncles!
+< At the time of this interview > Thanksgiving and Christmas plans were still up in the air because the more family members you include, the more complicated the timing of Covid tests and quarantining gets.
+It’s looking like it might be a cozy holiday with the 3 of us in a rented cabin in upstate New York - and lots of Zoom calls with all the grandparents, aunts, and uncles!

 In my DeMellier